Recycling now at four locations in Hancock County!

 First LOAM Members - 1/28/09

-The first three member organizations have joined the Alliance - the City of Bay St. Louis, The Old Town Merchants Association and Recycle Hancock.
-During the next few months, LOAM will be making presentations to many other groups in Hancock County.
-Check back here often for news!
+The first three member organizations joined the Alliance on February 28, 2009 - the City of Bay St. Louis, The Old Town Merchants Association and Recycle Hancock.

 LOAM's premier board meeting - 1/14/2009